jrheard/blog/_drafts/quinto.md

 {% stylesheet quinto %}

 I played an old board game called Quinto when I was visiting a friend this past Thanksgiving.
 Afterward, I developed a strange fixation on the game and wrote a program that lets you play it against a computer opponent.
-I'd like to show you this program and talk about the tools I used to build it.
+I'd like to show you that program, and also tell you a little bit about the tools I used to build it.

 I'll start by teaching you how to play the game.
 Don't worry, there are just like three rules.
 If you'd like to skip ahead, [here's the game](http://jrheard.com/quinto/) and [here's the box](quinto.jpg).